GOLD JEWELLERY LOOKING DULL?

 - Remove the jewellery from the water and use a soft cloth to remove the leftover dirt and reach those hard to reach areas

 - To dry, gently dab your jewellery with a lint free cloth to make sure it does not get scratched, then give it a polish to bring out its shine.
-(Connoisseurs Gold Polishing Cloth is perfect for this as it is two in one and also leaves a protective layer that prevents new tarnish and gives gold jewellery a professional sparkle)
+(Connoisseurs Gold Polishing Cloth is perfect for this as it is two in one and also leaves a protective layer that prevents new tarnish and gives gold jewellery a professional sparkle.
+However polishing is not really recommended for white gold jewellery that is rhodium plated as you may scratch or wear away the plating.)

 Stay Away From: